alesk/learning/patterns.md

 # Patterns And Antipatterns of Learning

-The following essay is written as a Peer Assessment for the excellent Massive Open Online Course (MOOC) [Learning How to Learn][8] taught by Terrence Sejnowsky and Barbara Oakley.

-My main goal is to make you interested in efficient learing techniques to get a glimps over the subject and to be encoraged to dvelve deeper.

 ## School Daze

 When I finished University, my systematic educational period was over.
-Now, when I think back, I've been attending educational institutions for more than 18 years and, there was no real mastery in any of the fields on my skill belt.
+Now, when I think back, I've been attending educational institutions for more than 18 years and there is no real mastery in any of the fields on my skill belt.

-If I new what I now know about how to learn new things, at least from the beginning of the high school days, I would, well, gone so frustrated about the inefficencies of educational system that I would probably just drop out in the 1st year and took care for the education by myself.
+If I new what I know now about how to learn new things, at the time I entered the high school, I would, well, probably gone so frustrated about the inefficencies of educational system to drop out in the 1st year and took care for the education by myself.

-Paul Grahm in his famous book [Hackers and Painters][2] describes a typical american high school as:
+Paul Graham in his famous book [Hackers and Painters][2] describes a typical american high school as:

 > Officially the purpose of school is to teach kids.
 In fact their primary purpose